 Afterwards you will see a new detailed view of your campaign where you can easily track its performance and edit it, if need be.
 You may also use Voucherify for referral codes distribution via automatic or manual messages which may take the form of emails, SMS messages, push notification, webhooks and many others.
-Take a look at this article to learn more about distribution in Voucherify.

 If it’s cheap, easy and brings results, why are you not doing it?